Zombie Brigade: Reception

 According to the filmmakers, "the film made back money four or five times over for the investors".

+David Stratton wrote in Variety "Pacing is too slow and, crucially, scenes of carnage are too tame.
+Also, many of the supporting actors are amateurish."
 Peter West of Horror Talk gave it 2 1/2 stars and called it an "amusing movie at times."
 HorrorNews.net's Nigel Honeybone says "It’s definitely a zombie movie, but there’s a twist: these are good zombies with moral values, ethics, mercy and valor." and notes that "The two protagonists, for example, is an Aboriginal male and a Japanese female, which immediately challenges the viewer’s expectations."